Spl0itable/nosflare/README.md

 # Nosflare

 Nosflare is a serverless [Nostr](https://github.com/fiatjaf/nostr) relay purpose-built for [Cloudflare Workers](https://workers.cloudflare.com/) and a [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) bucket.
+You can use a live version of this relay implementation by adding it to your relay list: `wss://relay.nosflare.com`

 This relay is designed to be easy to deploy, scalable, and cost-effective, leveraging Cloudflare's edge computing infrastructure to provide a resilient relay for the Nostr decentralized social protocol.